 It’s mandatory to hike up Volcano Pacaya with a guide.
 You can either do this by booking with a tour in Antigua, or make your own way to Pacaya and hire a guide from there.
 From asking around, people paid around Q200 for the latter.
 Tour agencies we spoke to were charging anything from Q170-450, with added perks of lunch and hot springs.

-Eventually, we decided to book though our hostel, Adra, who charged Q100 for return transport and a lovely local guide.
+Eventually, we booked through our hostel, who charged Q100 for return transport and a lovely local guide.
 The entrance fee for the volcano itself is Q50 – paid on arrival.

 Getting to Volcano Pacaya